AdrianOrcik/Unity_ParticleAttractor_Plugin_Source/README.md

 * ParticleAttractorHelper
   * The static class which contain supported methods like data getters or data structures
 * ParticleAttractorPool
-  * Share obj pool with flyweight optimization on objects
+  * Shared obj pool with flyweight optimization on objects
 * API
   * Prepared accessibility for easy implementation in the game